 Due to considerable variability in methodology among the different areas of psychology, there is likely to exist similar variability with regard to dissertation proposals.
 Some dissertation proposals will take the form of a grant proposal and will include topics such as specific aims and hypotheses of the project, background to the research, design and methods, limitations, significance of the study, and timetable.
-Other dissertation proposals will have a more traditional form.
+Other dissertation proposals will be in journal article format or will have a more traditional form.
 Thus, the Dissertation Committee and the student will collaboratively decide upon an acceptable format for a dissertation proposal prior to the student commencing its development.